er-hiba/Learn2Code/README.md

 ♡ [Kitty_Art](https://github.com/er-hiba/Kitty_Art.git) : is a program that generates an ASCII art representation of a kitty.
 ♡ [Basic_Calculator](https://github.com/er-hiba/Basic_Calculator.git) : is a simple calculator that allows a user to perform basic arithmetic operations on two numbers (one at a time).
 ♡ [Math_Operations](https://github.com/er-hiba/Math_Operations.git) : is a program that allows users to perform various mathematical operations on two input numbers.
 ♡ [Number_Factorial](https://github.com/er-hiba/Number_Factorial.git) : is a program that calculates the factorial of a number.
+♡ [Text_Composer](https://github.com/er-hiba/Text_Composer.git) : is a program that allows users to compose text by entering single characters interactively.